TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Set use button to true inside sentience and perform some general logic upon it in sentience system, all in one place
 			- Prioritize bombs, obviously

-- Implement bomb-bombsite overlap test

-- Add more sounds to the bomb
-- Interrupt the started arming/defusing sounds on every play request
 - Fix switching between the weapon and the bomb

 - Implementing the bomb